jsdelivr/globalping-hwprobe/README.md

 ## Globalping Hardware Probe Firmware

 This is the firmware of the hardware probe we ship to our supporters.
 It was tested only on our specific ARM-v6 probes and we don't guarantee it will work correctly on other similar devices.
-As a user there it is not necessary to update your firmware unless something breaks or you need to replace the SD card.
+As a user it is not necessary to update your firmware unless something breaks or you need to replace the SD card.

 ## Download the latest firmware